inko-lang/inko/docs/source/guides/ffi.md

 By default, C libraries are linked _dynamically_.
 This is done because while dynamic libraries are widely available, not all platforms provide static equivalents, or require extra steps.
-For example, on many Linux distribution installing the package "foo" only gives you a dynamic library, requiring an extra "foo-static" package to be installed to also get the static library.
+For example, on many Linux distributions installing the package "foo" only gives you a dynamic library, requiring an extra "foo-static" package to be installed to also get the static library.